allora-network/alloraRAGmodel/README.md

 # 1. Clone and load Python files from repo

-# allora-offchain-node used as an example, but you can put any desired path here
+# allora-offchain-node used as an example, change based on what repo you decide to vectorize
 repo_path = "allora-offchain-node"

 # change based on branch you want to copy from